dhadjhenni/dhadjhenni/README.md

 # Hi there 👋

-My name is Djouwad Hadj-Henni and I'm a UI Front-End Developer & designer.
-Right now my mind is focused on learning new skills and updgrading my knowledge.
+My name is Djouwad Hadj-Henni and I'm a Senior UI Front-End Developer

 # 🔧 Technologies & Tools